My one-week Oman itinerary is here to help you plan an unforgettable Oman road trip (no 4WD required).

 Bald Sayt (Bilad Sayd) is even referred to as a Burano of Oman due to its colorful houses.
 While Wakan is famous for blooming apricot flowers (seasonal) which makes it adds a nice additional experience when visiting this village.

 Note that none of the mountain villages have guesthouses.
-Thus, you would have to visit them as a day trip from Nakhal/AlRustaq area, or Al Hamra.
+Thus, you would have to visit them on a day trip from Nakhal/AlRustaq area, or Al Hamra.

 Important Note: Again, you will require a 4WD to reach the villages because roads are unpaved and bumpy.
 Moreover, those are narrow and steep mountain roads.
 Therefore, good driving skills are required.
 It is also possible to hire a driver from Nizwa, Al Hamra, or Nakhal.